 The information below will teach beginners and advanced players the simple steps they may take to acquire new racket grips and apply them to different strokes.
 Feel free to skip ahead to the topic of your choice.

 - Final Thoughts

-To understand the many strokes, you must first learn how to grip a tennis racket.
-First, the individual must find the two key features on their hand that will aid in setting up the right grip.
+To fully wrap your head around the many different strokes in tennis, you must first learn how to grip a tennis racket correctly.
+First, a player must find the two key features on their hand that will aid in finding the correct grip.

-The knuckle at your index finger and your heel pad are the two key landmarks on the palm side of your hand.
-The handle of a tennis racquet is octagonal in shape, with eight sides known as bevels.
-The bevels provide a reference point for various grip types as well as a comfortable shape to hold the racquet.
+The knuckle at your index finger and your heel pad are the two key markers on the palm side of your hand.
+The handle of a tennis racket is octagonal, with eight sides known as bevels.
+The bevels provide a reference point for various grip types and a comfortable shape to hold the racket.

 The continental grip was dominant in the early days of the sport.
 Wooden racquets with natural gut strings were the norm.
 Until 1974, three of the world’s most prestigious championships, including Wimbledon, the Australian Open, and the US Open, were played on grass.

 This versatile grip is used for your serve, volley, overhead, slice, chip, drop shot and defensive shot.
 With the Continental grip, put your index knuckle and heel pad on bevel number 2.
 You are in the right position if your thumb and fingers form a V across the top of the handle.

 One can apply its neutral grip for forehand or backhand shots, which also makes it great for hitting quick volleys at the net without changing your grip.
 It’s good for overheads and most serves as it lets you snap your wrist easily on contact to generate more power without putting extra strain on your arm.
 It’s also great for defending against low shots such as slice backhands, drop shots, wide balls or even high balls that bounce to about shoulder height.